dougeby/IntuneDocs/intune/byod-enable.md

 ## Protect company data

 Intune protects company data through many technology layers.
 At the identity layer, conditional access protects access to services.
 Conditional access only allows managed and compliant devices to access company resources.
-At the client app layer, app protection policies protects data loss.
+At the client app layer, app protection policies protects against data loss.
 App protection policies prevent data from moving to apps or storage locations that are not protected.
 These policies also let you wipe company data when a device is lost or stolen.

 ### Enforce conditional access to company resources